HTTPArchive/almanac.httparchive.org/src/content/en/2022/fonts.md

   )
 }}

+Use of `font-display: swap` has grown to an impressive 30% (from [11% in 2020](../2020/fonts#racing-to-first-paint)).
+A fair chunk of this increase can most likely be attributed to <a hreflang="en" href="https://www.youtube.com/watch?v=YJGCZCaIZkQ&t=1880s">Google Fonts making swap the recommended value in 2019</a>.
+It is also interesting to see the `block` value overtaking `auto` as the second most used value.
+We are not sure why developers are intentionally degrading the performance of their site, but it is an interesting, if not slightly worrying, development.

-Our guess is that developers (or their customers) really dislike seeing a flash of fallback fonts.
+Our guess is that developers—or their customers—really dislike seeing a flash of fallback fonts.
 Using `font-display: block` is an easy "fix" for that problem.
 However, there is a better solution on the horizon.
 In the near future you can use CSS font metric overrides to tweak your fallback fonts to approximate the metrics of your web fonts.
 This will reduce the jarring reflow of text when a fallback font is swapped with a web font.

 The CSS `ascent-override`, `descent-override`, `line-gap-override`, and `size-adjust` descriptors go into the `@font-face` rule and can be used to override the metrics in any font.
-You can use these descriptors with `local()` to [create a customized fallback](https://developer.mozilla.org/en-US/docs/Web/CSS/@font-face/ascent-override#overriding_metrics_of_a_fallback_font) font that roughly matches your web font (hey, finally a good use for <a hreflang="en" href="https://bramstein.com/writing/web-font-anti-patterns-local-fonts.html">`local()`</a>).
+You can use these descriptors with `local()` to [create a customized fallback](https://developer.mozilla.org/en-US/docs/Web/CSS/@font-face/ascent-override#overriding_metrics_of_a_fallback_font) font that roughly matches your web font—hey, finally a good use for <a hreflang="en" href="https://bramstein.com/writing/web-font-anti-patterns-local-fonts.html">`local()`</a>.

 {{ figure_markup(
   image="css-font-metrics-override-usage.png",